JurasskPark/RapidScada_v6/OpenDrivers/README.md

 - Added a context menu to SQL query editors to perform the simplest actions (copy, paste, cut) and the ability to undo changes.
 - Added the ability to add static tags in advance to the settings so that if there is no data or records, the tag numbers do not shift, which led to a data collision due to the offset.
 - Added a check of the tag value, if it is not in the resulting table, then the value and status is changed to 0.

+The DrvDbImport library (6.0.0.2) has been fixed and improved:
+- The maximum value of the Tags Count element has been changed from 100 to 65535.

 Video on YouTube
 https://www.youtube.com/watch?v=YysMbwIxhwE